Opioid use disorder: Prevention

 Prevention approaches for opioid use disorder must consider clinical recommendations for prescribing/starting to take opioids, when they are clinically appropriate to use, and risks associated with opioid therapy.
 Improving opioid prescribing guidelines and practices can help reduce unnecessary exposure to opioids, which lowers the risk of developing OUD (opioid use disorder).
 Healthcare providers should strictly follow evidence-based guidelines to ensure safe and appropriate use.

 Another way to prevent OUD is by educating the public about the risks of prescription opioids and illegal substances like fentanyl.
 Awareness campaigns, community outreach programs, and school-based education initiatives can help people make informed decisions about opioid use and recognize the signs of addiction early.
+Promoting the disposal of unused opioid doses also helps prevent OUD.

 A strong association between adverse childhood experiences and opioid abuse later in life has been identified, suggesting that a high adverse childhood experiences score should be considered a risk factor for opioid abuse.
 Screening for adverse childhood experiences before prescribing or implementing interventions involving opioids can mitigate the potential for misuse.